SchematicHQ/schematic-go/README.md

 )
 ```

-If your application has not configured OpenTelemetry at all, the SDK resolves the global provider, whose default is a no-op: no spans are started, and the attributes below are never even built.
+If your application has not configured OpenTelemetry at all, `WithTracing()` still starts no spans: the SDK resolves the global provider, whose default is a no-op, and the attributes below are never even built.

 ### Where the SDK records

-You should not need `option.WithTracerProvider`.
-The SDK looks in three places, in order:
+With tracing on, the SDK looks in three places, in order:

 1. **The provider you passed** to `option.WithTracerProvider`, if you passed one.
 An explicit instruction always wins, so routing Schematic's spans somewhere specific is never overridden by your ambient tracing.
 2. **The provider behind the span in your `context.Context`.** If you built a `TracerProvider` but never installed it with `otel.SetTracerProvider`, the SDK still records alongside your spans — the span you passed knows which provider made it.
 3. **The global provider.** The ordinary case, and the only one that can serve a call whose context carries no span, such as a cron job or worker calling in on `context.Background()`.

-Only step 2 is resolved per call, since only it depends on the context.
-The other two are resolved once when the client is built, which keeps the lookup off the path of a client that is not tracing.
+Steps 2 and 3 are what `WithTracing()` enables; a provider passed to `WithTracerProvider` is used whether or not you also call it.
+Only step 2 is resolved per call, since only it depends on the context — the other two are resolved once when the client is built.

+### Cost

+Each traced operation records one span.
+A flag check served from cache or DataStream is fast enough that the span is most of its cost, so a hot path can produce a lot of them: a request making five checks records five spans, plus one more for each API call underneath them.

+Two things keep that in hand.
+Tracing is off unless you ask for it, and under the usual `ParentBased` sampler a check made inside a span your sampler dropped records nothing at all — Schematic's spans inherit your sampling decision rather than adding to it.

 ### Spans